-This is your ability to use speech to clearly express yourself.
-It requires confidence and an ability to explain complex ideas or instructions in an easy-to-understand way.
+Verbal communication describes your ability to use speech to clearly express yourself.
+It requires confidence and an ability to explain ideas or instructions in an easy-to-understand way.
 Remember that communication is a two-way-street.
-In addition to speaking, it is also important to be able to listen to others and adapt what you’re saying to different audiences.
+In addition to speaking, it is also important to be able to listen to others and change what you’re saying to suit different audiences.

-This is your ability to work well in a group while performing a task.
+Teamwork describes your ability to work well in a group while performing a task.
 This is a very important skill for most jobs.
-You should be able to complete your work and support others without overshadowing them or dominating the group.
+An employer will look to see that you can complete your work and support others without overshadowing them or dominating the group.
 In your application or interview, you might be asked to talk about a time when you demonstrated teamwork.
 This may have been as part of a group project, as part of a sports team or drama group, while in a part-time job or on work experience or in another group environment.

 Planning and Organisational Skills

-This is an essential skill in almost every workplace.
-There are very few employers who’ll look kindly on lateness or missing meetings, so make sure you are consistently punctual.
-Having good time management skills also means anticipating potential delays and factoring them into your plans as much as possible.
+Time management is an essential skill in almost every workplace.
+Along with arriving on time, having good time management skills also means anticipating potential delays and factoring them into your plans as much as possible.

 Adaptability and Flexibility

 These are the skills that allow people to change their plans and actions to fit new situations.
-You’ll need to know what’s really important and be able to move other things around to prioritise it.
-You should also know when to alter your ideas once they’re no longer useful or practical.
+People who are adaptable and flexible can decide what is important and can move other things around to prioritise it.
+They also know when to change ideas once they’re no longer useful or practical.

 This is the skill of getting things done.
 Driven people are determined to complete their tasks effectively and efficiently.
-You should be interested not just in making things happen but improving how they’re done in the future.
+They are interested in making things happen and also, improving how they’re done in the future.

 This is the ability to act under your own direction, to work independently and think outside the box.
 People with initiative are problem-solvers who can work out opportunities and propose their own solutions.
 If you are asked to give an example of a time when you used initiative, you can describe any time that you took action on a particular task.

 Analysing and Investigating Skills

-This is how you say you’re a problem solver.
-You should be able to carry out research, pull together information and come to evidence-based conclusions.
-Your work should be thorough and consider different sources of information before reaching a point of view.
+If you have analytic and investigating skills, you will be able to carry out research, pull together information and come to evidence-based conclusions.
+Your work should be thorough and consider different sources of information.

 Negotiation and Persuasion

-This is the skill of being able to put forward a strong case for your point of view, find common ground and build a workable compromise with the ideas of others.
-You should be able to discuss important issues calmly and keep your eye on the bigger picture when sifting through details.
+This is the skill of being able to put forward a strong case for your point of view, find common ground and compromise with others.
+If you have this skill, you will also be able to discuss important issues calmly and remain aware of the bigger picture.

 Ability to Work Under Pressure

-This one explains itself.
-Whether it’s hitting a close deadline or getting something exactly right, people with this skill are able to stay calm and focused in tense and difficult situations.
+Whether it’s meeting a tight deadline or getting something exactly right, people with this skill are able to stay calm and focused in tense and difficult situations.
 If you want to describe how you use this skill, you can outline a time you may have worked under pressure and describe how you stayed calm and focused.

-This means being clear and assured in yourself and your ideas.
-A confident person doesn’t need to be loud or domineering; just able to stand up for themselves and what they represent.
-You shouldn’t be afraid to speak up when you’ve noticed a potential problem and be willing to defend your point of view.
+Confidence means being clear and sure in yourself and your ideas.
+A confident person doesn’t need to be loud but they are able to stand up for themselves and what they represent.
+They are able to speak up about potential problems.

 Revising your skills section